sagyzdop/blog/_posts/2025-01-20-Analysis-of-Algorithms-Asymptotic-Notations.md

 \end{align}
 $$

-Basically what this means is that they I amply each other.
-If some function is a lower bound for some other function, the other function is trivially a upper bound for the first one.
+Basically what this means is that they imply each other.
+If some function is a lower bound for some other function, the other function is trivially an upper bound for the first one.

 ## Little-o, Little-ω and Little-θ?